rihabdbouki22/Great-Energy-Predictor-III/README.md

 After training our model with 20 epochs it gives 0.9959 loss and 0.9963 root_mean_square_error.

 ### Submission score
-After submitting this project we had 1,764 score.
+After submitting this project on Kaggle we had 1,764 score.